ironcore-dev/ironcore/docs/concepts/machine-exec-flow.md

 ## `machinepoollet`

-The `machinepoollet` provides the HTTP server wrapping the `ori-machine` implementor.
+The `machinepoollet` provides the HTTP server wrapping the `iri-machine` implementor.
 This HTTP server also provides the aforementioned route to serve `exec` for a machine.

 When the `machinepoollet` gets a request to that URL it first